kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 Use the following prompt to create a comprehensive technical architecture:

 ```
-Based on the following functional requirement, data model, and API specifications, create a detailed technical architecture document:
+Based on the following functional requirements, data model, and API specifications, create a detailed technical architecture document:

 FUNCTIONAL REQUIREMENT:
 [PASTE FUNCTIONAL REQUIREMENT HERE]